 Steve Laube is a literary agent, the President of The Christian Writers Institute, and a nearly 40-year veteran of the industry.
 He began his career as a bookseller where his store was named the Christian Booksellers Association (CBA) store of the year.
 He then spent over a decade with Bethany House Publishers rising to the position of an editorial director.
 During that time he was honored as the AWSA Golden Scroll Editor of the Year.

 Then he became a literary agent and in 2004 formed The Steve Laube Agency.
 In 2009 he was named the ACFW Agent of the Year.
 In addition, he was inducted into the Grand Canyon University Hall-of-Fame by their College of Theology.
 He is also the Publisher for Enclave Publishing which is owned by Oasis Family Media.

-He is married with three grown children and one grandchild.
+He is married with three grown children and two grandchildren.